About Coronavirus disease 2019 (COVID-19)

 San Ramon Regional Medical Center is working closely with Contra Costa Health Services and the Centers for Disease Control and Prevention (CDC) to respond to any potential coronavirus cases in our area.
 We routinely treat infectious diseases at San Ramon Regional Medical Center.
 We have strong infection control policies, procedures, and systems in place to screen and treat patients.
 We are committed to keeping our patients, our staff, and our community safe.
 For more information about the coronavirus, go to the CDC website.

-These measures will be in effect until we are advised that it is safe to return to normal visiting practices.
+These measures will remain in effect until we are advised that it is safe to return to normal visiting practices.
 We are committed to keeping our patients, our staff and our community safe.
 We appreciate your support and understanding during this time.Read more about how our parent company, Tenet Healthcare, is supporting our community through COVID-19.